 - Assessment must maintain academic standards.

-3) Reflective Research Essay: Students write a reflective on indentity essay that includes citations and references.
-(40%)
+Assessment Detail1) 1500 Word Research Essay: Students are required to write a 1500 word research essay that includes citations and references.
+(35%)

-4) Textual and Social Media Analysis: Students write a critical evaluation that explores an issue of identity, belonging, and discrimination in a way that is informed by, and which quotes, course readings and lectures.
+2) Textual and Social Media Analysis: Students are required to write critical evaluations of texts (a magazine article, film, artwork, etc.) or a social media thread that explores issues of identity, belonging, and discrimination in a way that is informed by, and which quotes, course readings and lectures.
 Please reference the course guide for additional guidelines and directions.
-(40%)
+(45%)

-5) Self-Assessed Participation: Students self-assess the degree of their active participation in class, based on a template provided.
+4) Participation: Students will be assessed on the degree of their active participation in class.
 (10%)

 SubmissionAll written assignments will be submitted via MyUni.
 No hardcopy assignement submissions will be accepted.